14 Best Instagram Growth Tools That Actually Work (Updated May 2026)

 CapCut

-CapCut's auto-caption feature alone is a growth driver — adding captions to Reels increases watch time because most people scroll with sound off.
-The app is free with a Pro tier ($7.99/month) for additional features.
+CapCut's auto-caption feature is a real growth driver — adding captions to Reels increases watch time because most people scroll with sound off.

 For more on creating effective short-form video content, see our guide on AI video generation tools.